-Please sign and print your name to indicate that you have read the Policy and are aware of its contents.
-Please return the signed form to by

-If you have any questions, feel free to come and see me.
-Thank you for your cooperation.

-SIGNED BY: IMMEDIATE SUPERVISOR OR DEPARTMENT MANAGER

-ACKNOWLEDGEMENT OF RECEIPT

-This is to acknowledge that I have received a copy of the company's Policy on "Inventions, Information, and Other Assets Developed by Company Employees" and corresponding "Employee Non-Disclosure and Assignment Agreement."

-This document contains important information on PG&E's rights to and interests in inventions, information, and other assets which are developed by PG&E employees while employed by PG&E. I will familiarize myself with this Policy and understand that I am governed by its contents.
-I understand that if in the future I am assigned to work where I may be responsible for or involved in the development of inventions or developments as defined in the company Policy, I will be required to sign an "ENA Agreement" as a condition of receiving the assignment.

-(Print Name)

-Employee's Signature

-Original - to Corporate Secretary/1 Copy - to employee's 701 file/1 Copy - to employee
+Please sign and print your name to indic return the signed form to and are aware of its contents.
+Please by If you have any questions, feel free to co me and see me.
+Thank you for y our cooperation.
+SIGNED BY: IMMEDIATE SUPERVISOI R OR DEPARTMENT MANAGER R A CKNOWLEDGEMENT OF RECE :IPT This is to acknowledge that I have receive Assets Developed by Company Employed Agreement." cy on "Inventions, Information, and Other ee Non-Disclosure and Assignment This document contains important inform other assets which are developed by PG Policy and understand that I am governe where I may be responsible for or involve company Policy, I will be required to sign &E employees while employed bed by its contents.
+I understand the ed in the development of invention y PG&E. I will familiarize myself with this at if in the future I am assigned to work ns or developments as defined in the (Print Name) Employee's Signature Date Original - to Corporate Secretary/1 Copy - to employee's 701 file/1 Copy · to employee

+List of Classifications Covered by Invention Policy